whneo97/duke/docs/README.md

 Can't find what you're looking for?
 Input 'help' for the full list of commands known to the this program and information on their usage.

+You may also refer to this program's user guide via: http://whneo97.github.io/duke
 ```

 ###